-The Government of the District of Columbia, Adult Services Administration is soliciting applications from qualified organizations to implement recovery residences while providing intensive case management for individuals with stimulant sse sisorder (STUD) and/or opioid use disorder (OUD).
-The DCOR3 grant, guided by LIVE.LONG.DC 2.0, the District's Plan to Reduce Opioid Use, Misuse, and Related Deaths (LLDC 2.0), is focused on increasing access to medication for opioid use disorder treatment (MOUD), reducing unmet treatment needs, and reducing opioid overdose-related deaths in the District of Columbia through the provision of prevention, treatment, and recovery support services (RSS) to individuals with STUD/OUD.
-This grant supports strategy RE.
-2. in LLDC 2.0. which is to "Improve the quality and quantity of support services (e.g., education, employment, community re-entry, recovery coaching, transportation, dependent care, and housing) that are available to individuals in recovery."
+The Government of the District of Columbia, Adult Services Administration, is soliciting applications from qualified organizations to implement recovery residences while providing intensive care management for individuals with stimulant use disorder (STUD) and/or opioid use disorder (OUD).
+The District of Columbia Opioid Response (DCOR) 3 grant, guided by LIVE.LONG.DC, the District's Plan to Reduce Opioid Use, Misuse, and Related Deaths (LLDC), is focused on increasing access to medication for opioid use disorder (MOUD) treatment, reducing unmet treatment needs, and reducing opioid overdose-related deaths in the District of Columbia through the provision of harm reduction strategies, prevention, treatment, and recovery support services (RSS) to individuals with STUD/OUD.
+This grant supports LLDC and one of the strategies (RE.2) is to "Improve the quality and quantity of recovery housing."